microsoft/spring-cloud-azure/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config/README.md

 spring.cloud.azure.appconfiguration.fail-fast=false
 ```

-### Use Azure Managed Identity/Service Principle to load the connection string
+### Use Managed Identity to access App Configuration

-[Managed service identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) allows application to access [Azure Active Directory](https://azure.microsoft.com/services/active-directory/) protected resource on [Azure](https://azure.microsoft.com).
+[Managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) allows application to access [Azure Active Directory][azure_active_directory] protected resource on [Azure][azure].

 In this library, [Azure Identity SDK][azure_identity_sdk] is used to access Azure App Configuration and optionally Azure Key Vault, for secrets.
 The connection string is not required and will be ignored if Managed Identity is being used.

-Follow below steps to enable managed service identity feature:
+Follow the below steps to enable accessing App Configuration with managed identity:

-1. [Enable managed identities service](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview#how-can-i-use-managed-identities-for-azure-resources) for virtual machine or App Service, on which the application will be deployed
+1. [Enable managed identities](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview#how-can-i-use-managed-identities-for-azure-resources) for the [supported Azure services](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities), for example, virtual machine or App Service, on which the application will be deployed.

-1. Configure the [Azure RBAC](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal) to allow application running on VM or App Service to access the configuration store.
-When prompted for the Role select App Configuration Data Reader, App Configuration Data Owner is not required but can be used if needed.
+1. Configure the [Azure RBAC][azure_rbac] of your Application store to grant access to the Azure service where your application is running.
+Select the App Configuration Data Reader.
+The App Configuration Data Owner role is not required but can be used if needed.

-1. Choose Configuration option:
+1. Choose a configuration option:
-    1. Environment variables, only supports System Assigned Managed Identity and Service Principle.
+    1. Set the Environment variable; AZURE_CLIENT_ID.
     1. Create a TokenCredentialProvider and supply any valid TokenCredential and supply it via a Bean.
     1. Configure bootstrap.properties(or .yaml) in the Spring Boot application.

+The configuration store name must be configured when `connection-string` is empty, the connection string for the configuration store will be loaded automatically.

+### Use service principle to access App Configuration

+A [service principle](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals) allows application to access [Azure Active Directory][azure_active_directory] protected resource on [Azure][azure].

+In this library, [Azure Identity SDK][azure_identity_sdk] is used to access Azure App Configuration and optionally Azure Key Vault, for secrets.
+The connection string is not required and will be ignored if a Service Principle is being used.

+Follow the below steps to enable accessing App Configuration with Service Principle:

+1. [Enable Service principle](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals#application-registration) for virtual machine or App Service, on which the application will be deployed

+1. Configure the [Azure RBAC][azure_rbac] of your Application store to grant access to the Azure service where your application is running.
+Select the App Configuration Data Reader.
+The App Configuration Data Owner role is not required but can be used if needed.

+1. Set the Environment variables; AZURE_CLIENT_ID, AZURE_TENANT_ID, AZURE_CLIENT_SECRET.

 The configuration store name must be configured when `connection-string` is empty, the connection string for the configuration store will be loaded automatically.